magnesium information shown below has come from many different sources and

 12 October 2013 - Magnesium information: Magnesium is just one of the many minerals your body needs.
 In this video, Max Motyka describes the many functions that rely on adequate magnesium in the body.
 He also discusses the relationship between magnesium and calcium and why this magnesium information page is so important.

-NaturalNews on 11 October 2013 provides magnesium information on new research that shows the importance of magnesium for the proper utilization of vitamin D in your body.
+NaturalNews on 11 October 2013 provides magnesium information on new research showing the importance of magnesium for the proper utilization of vitamin D in your body.
 Magnesium potently boosts this valuable vitamin’s protection from heart disease, cancer and death.
 The article goes on to say that people who are deficient in magnesium get less benefit from their D vitamin intake.

 Magnesium Information Page brings an article from Dr Mercola dated 17 December 2012 with regards to the fact that the benefits of this mineral are far greater than previously imaged.
 He goes on to say that up to 80% of Americans are deficient in this mineral and that deficiency is very hard to measure with a blood test.

 He goes on to advise that if you take a magnesium supplement, you also need to pay attention to your ratios of calcium, Vitamin K2 and Vitamin D as these nutrients work together synergistically.
 To learn about a supplement containing all these attributes please click the link.
-To access Dr Mercola’s article click this link.
+To access Dr Mercola’s article click this magnesium information link.

-Magnesium Information: As our food supply is now magnesium deficient, it’s nearly impossible to get enough with diet alone to compensate for what we lose under stress.
+As our food supply is now magnesium deficient, it’s nearly impossible to get enough with diet alone to compensate for what we lose under stress.
 Oral tablets and powders are hard to digest and absorb through the gut wall.
 You need to have sufficient magnesium in order to metabolise vitamin D. Taking d vitamin supplements whilst low in magnesium means you can't get full use of this vitamin, and many other nutrients for that matter.
 Magnesium also co-factors with iron, zinc, calcium and is essential to support enzyme activity and ATP energy production.
 Magnesium can be safely and more efficiently absorbed transdermally (via the skin) using Elektra Magnesium Chloride Salt Flakes (food grade), Oil or Cream Moisturizer.
-Check out this link
+Check out this magnesium information link

 Magnesium information from many sources: